apitrace/apitrace/README.markdown

     gdb --ex 'set exec-wrapper env LD_PRELOAD=/path/to/glxtrace.so' --args /path/to/application

+### Android ###

+The following instructions should work at least for Android Ice Scream
+Sandwitch:

+For standalone applications the instructions above for Linux should work.
+To trace applications started from within the Android VM process (app_process aka zygote) you'll have to wrap this process and enable tracing dynamically for the application to be traced.

+- Wrapping the android main VM process:

+  In the Android root /init.rc add the LD_PRELOAD setting to zygote's environment in the 'service zygote' section:

+  """
+  service zygote ...
+     setenv LD_PRELOAD /data/egltrace.so
+     ...
+  """

+  Note that ICS will overwrite the /init.rc during each boot with the version in the recovery image.
+So you'll have to change the file in your ICS source tree, rebuild and reflash the device.
+  Rebuilding/reflashing only the recovery image should be sufficient.

+- Copy egltrace.so to /data

+  On the host:
+  $ adb push /path/to/apitrace/build/wrappers/egltrace.so /data

+- Adjust file permissions to store the trace file:

+  By default egltrace.so will store the trace in /data/app_process.trace.
+For this to work for applications running with a uid other than 0, you have to allow writes to the /data directory on the device:

+  # chmod 0777 /data

+- Enable tracing for a specific process name:

+  To trace for example the Settings application:
+  # setprop debug.apitrace.procname com.android.settings

+  In general this name will match what 'ps' reports.

+- Start the application:

+  If the application was already running, for example due to ICS's way of pre-starting the apps, you might have to kill the application
+  first:

+  # kill <pid of app>

+  Launch the application for example from the application menu.

 ### Mac OS X ###

 Run the application you want to trace as